 UMMC's Office of Student Accounting maintains tuition and fees, including information about SHRP programs such as the graduate level Nuclear Medicine Technology program.
 Students should review the tuition tables on the Student Accounting website for additional information regarding tuition, fees, and related expenses.

 As stated in the UMMC Bulletin, the Medical Center reserves the right to increase or modify tuition and fees without prior notice subject to the approval of the Board of Trustees of State Institutions of Higher Learning.

-To ensure that you have a computer/device that meets minimum standards to function with UMMC platforms, it must at least function at the following levels:
+To ensure that students have a computer/device that meets minimum standards to function with UMMC platforms, it must at least function at the following levels:

-Students are required to travel to off-campus clinical rotations.
-Therefore, students should be prepared to provide their own housing, transportation, and other incidental expenses during these clinical affiliations.
+Students are required to travel to off-campus clinical rotations in the Jackson area.
+Therefore, students should be prepared to provide their own transportation and other incidental expenses during these clinical rotations.

-Please note that the MOT curriculum is designed to be sequential (i.e., all courses for each semester are prerequisites for courses in subsequent semesters).
+The Nuclear Medicine Technology curriculum is designed to be sequential (i.e., all courses for each semester are prerequisites for courses in subsequent semesters).
 Students are not allowed to withdraw from a single class without withdrawing from the entire program.
-If a student becomes interested in withdrawing from the program, the UMMC Bulletin provides details regarding the institution's withdrawal policy and related tuition refunds.
+When a student becomes interested in withdrawing from the program, the UMMC Bulletin provides details regarding the institution's withdrawal policy and related tuition refunds.
 Additionally, withdrawal dates are highlighted on the academic calendar provided on the School of Health Related Professions webpage.